-STUMP AN ADULT - Who Was Chief Joseph?
+STUMP AN ADULT - WHO WAS CHIEF JOSEPH?

 Most Americans have heard of Chief Joseph, but who was he really?
-Quiz an adult about him by reading them the guestions below.
+Quiz an adult about him by reading them the questions below.
 If the adult gets stumped you can teach them about Chief Joseph by turning the page upside down and reading the answer.

-- 1) Joseph's Nez Perce name in English was: a) Thunder Traveling To Loftier Mountain Heights b) Looking Glass c) Red Moccasin Tops 2) Joseph grew up in what is now called: a) Oklahoma City, Oklahoma b) The Wallowa Valley in Oregon c) The Snake River Valley on the border of Oregon and Idaho 3) Joseph's father told him: a) Never sell the bones of your father and mother. b) Neither a borrower nor a lender be. c) Don't put all of your eggs in one basket.
-4) A large group of Nez Perce including Joseph were forced to flee their homeland because: a) Oregon politicians wanted the land for Non-Indians. b) A treaty signed by some Nez Perce reduced the size of the Nez Perce reservation by 90%. c) Oregon officials refused to sell the land to Joseph and his people. - d) All of the above
+- 1) Joseph's Nez Perce name in English was:

+- a) Thunder Traveling To Loftier Mountain Heights

+- b) Looking Glass

+- c) Red Moccasin Tops

+- 2) Joseph grew up in what is now called:

+- a) Oklahoma City, Oklahoma

+- b) The Wallowa Valley in Oregon

+- c) The Snake River Valley on the border of Oregon and Idaho

+- 3) Joseph's father told him:

+- a) Never sell the bones of your father and mother.

+- b) Neither a borrower nor a lender be.

+- c) Don't put all of your eggs in one basket.
-5) Joseph is remembered for saying:

-- a) We have nothing to fear but fear itself. - b) Ask not what your country can do for you, but what you can do for your country. - c) From where the sun now stands, I will fight no more forever. - 6) According to a medical examiner, Joseph died of: - a) Tuberculosis - b) Small Pox - c) A broken heart
+- a) Oregon politicians wanted the land for Non-Indians. - b) A treaty signed by some Nez Perce reduced the size of the Nez Perce reservation by 90%. - c) Joseph and his people refused to give up their land to Oregon officials. - d) All of the above - 5) Joseph is remembered for saying: - a) We have nothing to fear but fear itself. - b) Ask not what your country can do for you, but what you can do for your country. - c) From where the sun now stands, I will fight no more forever. - 6) According to a medical examiner, Joseph died of: - a) Tuberculosis - b) Small Pox - c) A broken heart